 Generally, it's possible to study two degrees at TUM at once.
 You need to be aware, however, that this is an enormous challenge and needs to be well tought-out.
-Do not take this step lightly - our staff at student advising is always there to help if you have questions or need assistance.
+Do not take this step lightly.
+Our General Student Advising is always there to help if you have questions or need assistance.

 Enrolling in two degrees at once is generally possible – with the following restrictions: